 Judith Heumann, who contracted polio at age two, was denied the right to attend school because she was a "fire hazard."
 Her parents fought for her rights as a child.
 Heumann later joined that fight, becoming one of the world's foremost advocates for the rights of disabled people.

-Her new memoir is entitled "Being Heumann: An Unrepentant Memoir of a Disability Rights Activist."
+Her new memoir is titled "Being Heumann: An Unrepentant Memoir of a Disability Rights Activist."

 She has received honorary doctorates from Long Island University, the University of Toledo, the University of Illinois, Brooklyn College, Middlebury College and Rowan University.
 She herself graduated from LIU.
-She earned a Master's Degree at UC-Berkeley.
+She earned a master's degree at University of California, Berkeley.